lucacros/2324_Projet2A_PedaleGuitare/README.md

 → We search to create for the input signal :
 - a Convolution
-- a Feedback delay Network
+- a Feedback delay loop (delay lines interconnected in a feedback loop by means of a matrix)

 ### 🎛️ Granular Delay